aaronbloomfield/hspc/tools/invoices/readme.md

 below.

 ```
-School name,Output file name,Contact email,Payment received,Number of teams,Team 1,Team 2,Team 3,Team 4,... to team n
+School name,Output file name (can be blank),Contact email,Payment received,Number of teams,Team 1,Team 2,Team 3,Team 4,... to team n
 Generic High School,generic.pdf,nobody@nowhere.com,80,3,Foo,Bar,Qux,,
 Random High School,random.pdf,null@nowhere.com,0,2,Thud,Grunt,,,
 ```

 # Running the script

 To run the script, just enter: `python3 generate-invoices.py`.
-You can supply a command-line parameter of the CSV file, but if you do not, then it assumes that it should look for `teaminfo.csv`.
+Or you can run `make`, which does the same thing.
+You can supply a command-line parameter of the CSV file (if running it via the first method), but if you do not, then it assumes that it should look for `teaminfo.csv`.
 The script will create an `invoices/` sub-directory (if one does not exist), and put all the invoices there.
 If there is an error with the creation of a particular school's invoice, then a message is printed by the script.
 This can happen when an ampersand (`&`) is in the school name, for example.

 The script will also create an `emails.html` file, which can be used to send emails to the contact email listed in the CSV file.
 It adds a